Mitalig/sevenpounds/README.md

 List of softwares required to run:
-Java
-node.js
+Java,
+node.js,
-Android Studio
+Android Studio,
-appium
-Eclipse
+appium,
+Eclipse,
-Set Java Path in environment variable
+Set Java Path in environment variable,
-Create ANDROID_HOME variable and set it's path to sdk folder Set path to platforms folder and platform-tools folder in environment variable.
-In sdk folder of android, click on SDK Manager to download required api level of android.
+Create ANDROID_HOME variable and set it's path to sdk folder, Set path to platforms folder and platform-tools folder in environment variable, In sdk folder of android, click on SDK Manager to download required api level of android.